HL7/fhir-consent-management/input/pagecontent/technical.md

 Disclosures are recorded as FHIR AuditEvent instances.
 These AuditEvents reflect the Consent instance that was consulted as well as the type of health information that was shared.

 ##### Record Disclosure Operation
-The [Record Disclosure Operation](OperationDefinition-record-disclosure.html) SHALL be used when a system accesses a Consent instance for determining whether informtion can be accessed.
-An [Audit Event instance](StructureDefinition-FASTConsentAuditEvent.html) conveys the purpose of the access (reading, writing, sending, etc.) while a reference to a Consent instance indicates the consent that was accessed.
+§OP12:The [Record Disclosure Operation](OperationDefinition-record-disclosure.html) SHALL be used when a system accesses a Consent instance for determining whether informtion can be accessed.§  This operation takes an [Audit Event instance](StructureDefinition-FASTConsentAuditEvent.html) that conveys the purpose of the access (reading, writing, sending, etc.) while a reference to a Consent instance indicates the consent that was accessed.

 ##### Searching for Disclosures
 §OP9:To allow systems to document disclosures to requesting authorities (including a patient), systems **SHALL** support the searching for FAST Audit Events§ using the following search parameters: